thornoar/smoothmanifold/documentation/main.typ

 - `holes` --- an array of `hole` structures, each of which has a:
   - `contour` --- the clockwise cyclic boundary of the hole;
   - `center` --- the center of the hole, typically calculated automatically by `center(contour)` @path-center;
-  - `sections` --- a two-dimensional array that determines where to draw the cross sections seen on @tangent.
+  - `sections` --- a two-dimensional array that determines where to draw the cross sections seen in @tangent.
 For a detailed description, see @sc-smooth-modes-free;
   - `scnumber` --- the maximum amount of cross sections that the hole allows other holes to share with it.
 These are sections _between holes,_ not ones between a hole and the contour of the `smooth` object.
 For details, see @sc-smooth-modes-free;
 - `subsets` --- an array of `subset` structures, each of which has a:
   - `contour` --- the clockwise cyclic boundary of the subset;